davemoore22/cpcnibdx/README.md

 **Version History**

+*Version 0.9 (05/04/2024)*

+* Added Demo Screen Music ("Rabbit" by Mr Lou - <http://www.dewfall.dk/>)

 *Version 0.8 (20/12/2023)*

 * Fixed Responsiveness of Controls in main game
-* In easy mode, Nibbler now remembers on a level which gems are eaten
+* In Easy Mode, Nibbler now remembers on a level which gems are eaten
 * In the High Score Table, no additional keypress is needed to finish entering a score

 *Version 0.7 (12/12/2023)*

-* Added a difficulty toggle
+* Added a Difficulty toggle
 * Added the remaining levels (to make 10 in total)

 *Version 0.6 (10/12/2023)*